radar/summer/README.markdown

 # Summer

 Summer is an IRC Bot "framework" "inspired" by [http://github.com/RISCFuture/autumn](Autumn).
-It's goal is to be tiny.
+Its goal is to be tiny.

 ## Installation